oThommy/Modelling-B/README.md

 https://trello.com/b/cLFZ9x3D/modelleren-b

 # Python environement setup
 Please ensure you have Python version 3.10 installed.
+Note that an internet connection is required in order to use pyvis.

 ## Using a normal Python installation
 ### Using cmd